Aguaje Oil or Bakuchiol as a “natural retinol alternative”?

 Aguaje oil comes from the fruit of the aguaje tree that grows in the Amazon rainforest.
 Amazonians have used Aguaje oil on their skin for centuries.
 Bakuchiol is a plant chemical that comes from the seeds of Psoralea corylifolia, commonly called babchi.
 Bakuchiol was first extracted from babchi in the 1960s, and only recently has become an ingredient in cosmetics.
 Babchi grows primarily in Asia and all parts of this plant have been used in Ayurvedic and Chinese medicine for centuries.

 Aguaje oil is 100% pure and natural.
 The fruit is simply hand-pressed to make the oil – nothing is added or taken away.
-Bakuchiol is “natural” in that it comes from a plant, but to produce it requires the use of chemical solvents.
-The concentrated extract must also be purified to make sure no other plant chemicals, such as psoralen, remain in the extract.
+Bakuchiol is “natural” in that it comes from a plant, but to produce it may require the use of chemical solvents.
+Depending on the method used, the concentrated extract may need to be purified to make sure no other plant chemicals, such as psoralen, remain in the extract.
 Psoralen is a phototoxic substance that is found in babchi seeds.

 Both Aguaje oil and bakuchiol are natural retinol alternatives that do not irritate the skin.
 Aguaje oil contains betacarotene that is converted to retinol in the skin.
 Bakuchiol, while not structurally related to the retinoids, behaves like a retinol.
 Aguaje oil has not been amenable to clinical study in the way that bakuchiol has.
 Because aguaje oil is natural, the concentration of its bioactive constituents will vary depending on climactic conditions and other factors.
 Bakuchiol, on the other hand, is laboratory-made into a pure extract that can be added in precise concentrations to other compounds.
 One study comparing 0.5% bakuchiol cream and 0.5% retinol cream showed that bakuchiol was as effective as retinol at improving photoaging of the skin [i].